 Deploy Frame Front-Running

 If a transaction uses a deploy frame, that frame executes before the sender is authenticated.
 An observer can front-run the same deterministic deployment and cause the deploy frame to fail because code is already present at tx.sender.
-Accordingly, initcode used with deploy frames must be safe to deploy by any party, and wallets should expect resubmission without the deploy frame once deployment has already occurred.
+Accordingly, the deploy frame’s calldata (and any initcode it carries) must be safe to submit by any party, and wallets should expect resubmission without the deploy frame once deployment has already occurred.

 Explicit Sender State-Read Amplification